robertpeteuil/inkdrop-export-by-tag/README.md

 ### Set Exported Files Create and Modify Timestamps

-- Enables controlling timestamps of exported files, defaults to `Current TIme`.
+- Enables controlling timestamps of exported files, defaults to `Current Time`.
-  - By default exported files are timestamped with the current time/date.
+  - By default exported files are timestamped with the current date/time.
 - There are options to set these to the metadata values from the corresponding note.
   - `Note Create` sets both File Create and Modified to the time the Note was created.
     - Useful when using file-system sort functions to sort dated meeting notes.